TechnionAVFormula/TechnionSim/README.md

 # Technion Sim

-This is a fork of the original EUFS Simulator
+This is a fork of the original EUFS Simulator, now completely portable with a fully automatic CI!

 ## What is eufs_sim?